joinmarket-webui/jamdocs/docs/interface/01-receive.md

     containers.
 Think of jars as different pockets in your wallet, or different identities.
 The default jar to receive funds is **Jar A**.

-Once you have funded your wallet, you can use the 'Jam' tab to schedule collaborative transactions.
+Once you have funded your wallet, you can use the 'Send' tab to do a collaborative transaction.

 [jars]: /glossary/#jar
 [address]: /glossary/#address

-[:octicons-arrow-right-24: Jam][jam]
+[:octicons-arrow-right-24: Send][send]

-[jam]: 02-jam.md
+[send]: 02-send.md